 Global Stat Priorities

-Stack as much Cooldown Reduction (CDR) as possible; there aren't any breakpoints to hit but having a lot of CDR is necessary to keep up all the defensive buffs.
-Get enough attack speed to reach 2.41 attacks per second with all buffs active: 7% on the weapon and 6-7% on another piece.
-Make sure your defensive slots—boots, pants and belt—have Vitality and All Resistance on them.
-Life per Hit is a great stat for extra recovery; having at least one roll on weapon or bracers is recommended, although not required.
+Stack as much Cooldown Reduction (CDR) as possible, you want literally every single point of it on every single piece including the amulet.
+For Attack Speed you just need a 7% roll on the Weapon as it is multiplicative with rolls from other pieces.
+Make sure your defensive slots—Boots, Pants and Belt—have Vitality and All Resistance on them.
+Life per Hit is a great stat for extra recovery; having at least one roll on Weapon or Bracers is recommended, although not required.
 Stack DPS stats wherever possible: Holy Damage, Blessed Hammer Damage, Critical Hit Damage and Critical Hit Chance.
-Area Damage should be mostly ignored because it doesn't get buffed by Hammer Jammers.
+Ignore Area Damage because it doesn't get buffed by Hammer Jammers.

 Assembling the Build

 1. Do the Challenge Rift for the materials to cubeLegendary Powers.
 You can complete this once a week for additional resources and we always update the guide for you!

 2.Gather the full Seeker of the Light set.
 Each piece can be gambled from Kadala for Bloodshards.
 Do not salvage any duplicate pieces you find!
 Instead convert them to another part of the set with Recipe 4 in Kanai's Cube.
 If you have extra materials you can use Recipe 3 to craft the remaining pieces, but this is expensive and not recommended for new players.